eeeeeeeeeeeeeeeeeeeeee/UrsaPuzzles/README.md

 [Details][phase-two]

-### Phase 3: Interactivity (2 Days)
+### Phase 3: Interactivity (3 Days)

 Phase 3 will focus on making the game interactive.
 There are many conditions to be met here, with each of the 225 squares having unique associations and actions.
 Selecting a clue will highlight the corresponding puzzle grid location and show the intersected clue.
 As a user types, he or she will be incremented along the word, skipping letters already entered and updating the highlighting of any intersected clues.
-I will also implement a 'pencil' mode, where the letters entered by the user and shown in a different color, indicating hesitation about their accuracy.
-At the very top will be a timer, indicating the time elapsed.
+Additionally, the user will be able to click on a clue and have all the interactive features auto-update.
+At the very top will be a timer, indicating the time elapsed, as well as buttons for reveal, check, and clear.

 [Details][phase-three]

-### Phase 4: Check and Reveal (1 day)
+### Phase 4: Homepage (1 day)

-Phase 4 is dedicated to adding features to assist the user in solving the puzzles.
-A user can choose to reveal or check a single box, word, or the entire puzzle.
-This will prevent the win from being counted towards the player's statistics.
-I will also add notifications about winning and statistics.
+Phase 4 will move away from the puzzle page, and focus on the user's homepage, from which he/she can select a puzzle by difficulty.
+Puzzle will be marked as new, in-progress, or solved, allowing the user to resume a game or start anew.

 [Details][phase-four]

-### Phase 5: Statistics and Homepage (1 day)

-Phase 5 will move away from the puzzle page, and focus on the user's homepage, statistics report, and playing history.
-There will be features for the user to browse available puzzles, sorting by difficulty.
-A user can also select to resume a previously played game.

-[Details][phase-five]

-### Phase 6: Styling Cleanup and Seeding (1 day)
+### Phase 5: Styling Cleanup and Seeding (1 day)

 Add final touches to styling and improve overall UI as neccessary.
-I also will thoroughly seed the database with more puzzles.
+I also will seed the database with more puzzles.
 Lastly, I want to thoroughly and methodically test the app for both functionality and user acceptance.

 ### Bonus Features (TBD)
+* Statistics and metrics reporting
+* Site tour
 * Profile setup and customization for users
-* Advanced statistics and metrics reporting
 * Live stats on other users activity
 * Email confirmation upon signup
 * Dictionary lookup